August 1, 2019

 }

-The WebView component requires a source prop.
-This prop loads the static HTML or a URI (which is the current case if you look closely at the above snippet).
 A URI is a remote location for a web page to exist.
-A static HTML will be some internal HTML file that embeds some content to display.
+A static HTML will be an internal HTML file that embeds some content to display.
 The style prop is basic React Native inline styling that allows you to customize a WebView.

 If your simulator is still running, you will get the following result.